fbpx

 Southwestern Assemblies of God University online teaching degree

-Southwestern Assemblies of God University (SAGU) offers an online Masters degree in Clinical Psychology for students who are interested in counseling but want to consider alternative degree paths and careers that don’t necessarily require licensing.
-Courses are offered online, on campus, or in the evenings to meet the demands of a busy schedule.
-Students can expect to study areas such as Behavioral Sciences, Psychotherapy, Methods and Techniques in Counseling, and Human Growth.
+Nelson University (formerly Southwestern Assemblies of God University, or SAGU) offers an online master’s degree in clinical psychology for students interested in counseling but exploring alternative career paths that may not require licensing.
+Courses are available online, on campus, or in the evenings to accommodate busy schedules.
+Students can expect to study areas such as behavioral sciences, psychotherapy, methods and techniques in counseling, and human growth.

 School Overview